 The process goes like this, the first thing the Controller does is that it sends the details to the VO(value object) layer for modeling up of data into data objects after receiving it from the view.

 Note: Few programmers refer to VO as the POJO class.

 Then comes the BO layer.

 The controller sends the value objects to the business layers for any kind of data manipulation.

 All the required business logic is present in the BO layer.

-So the next task for the BO is in this case, match the data or check it if it is present in the database or not.
+So the next task for the BO is in this case, to match the data or check if it is present in the database or not.
 Finally, DAO(data object access) comes into the picture.

 It contains all the database connections, the database driver registration, and the required DB queries which are needed for retrieving data from the database.

 Note: Few programmers refer to DAO as the DTO.